Active Directory Connector v2

 Implementation of the Active Directory Connector consists of installation, setting permissions and Active Directory groups, and running the ADC to start receiving updates.
 You can view the user updates in the Organization Center ( documentation | login).
 Existing users are updated only if information from the AD is different than what is in the SCIM organization.

-- A corporate GoTo account with at least one Organization admin who also has a GoTo product admin role
+- A corporate LogMeIn account with at least one Organization admin who also has a LogMeIn product admin role

 - One or more verified organization domains

 - Active Directory groups and users set up

 On initial launch, the ADC reads the identified groups in the AD and generates a list of users.
 It compares this list with the information already in the company’s domain organization.
 Any valid new users are added, and any users that exist in both AD and the domain organization account get updated as needed.
 If there are users in the domain organization but not in the AD, they can remain depending on the company’s policies and practices - for instance, these users may be consultants, non-Windows users, etc.

 After initial launch, the ADC syncs at the polling interval you set.
 During a sync, any new AD user in a linked group is added, any modified user is updated, any expired or deleted user is suspended.

 The ADC passes the identity data to SCIM which creates users on the company’s LogMeIn account.
 These users are members of the company’s domain organization and can then be entitled, either through User Sync, or manually, to use specific products.

 Comparison with prior ADC versions